patrinsinteppadon/lilo/README.md

 * Language ID: int
 * Language Name: text

-If we implement our own sign-in
+<---If we implement our own sign-in--->
 **New User**
 * Email: text
 * Phone Number: text